kiirsti/ggplot_adventcalendaR/README.md

 *** TO GET STARTED ***

 Click on the green button that says "CODE" and select "Download zip".
 This will download all the files for you to get started!
 I'd like to give people a chance to do this as an advent calendaR with minimal temptation to "cheat".
 After Christmas, I will post the full R Notebook file that I used to create this which has all 25 days in one file.

+*** HAVING ISSUES?***

+On Day 25, if you get an error about "Trees.X" does not exist, change read.csv() to read_csv().
+This should fix the error.
+Read.csv() is automatically loaded in base R using package "Utils".
+Read_csv() is from package "readr" which is part of the tidyverse.
+Read_csv() loads the data in as a tibble (a tidy dataframe).
+I have already changed this in the Day 25 file, so if you are just downloading the files now, you can ignore this message :)